 The Horric family is originally from Denmark and settled in France at the beginning of the 11th century.
 The house remained in the Horric family from the beginning until the end of the 17th century.
 It was sold to the Gourdin family in 1685.
 Francois Gourdin, brigadier of the king's armies, bequeathed it when he died in 1751 to his niece Marie-Thérèse Bouree de Balzac (1736 - 1773), who married Jean-Helie Duboys de la Bernarde (1716 - 1802), marshal of the king's armies.
-The marriage took place in the chapel of La Barre (formerly next to "gite Jean-Helie").
+The marriage took place in the chapel of La Barre.

-His eldest son Louis Robert (1773 - 1857) took the name of Duboys de Labarre and became the owner of La Barre from birth, as his mother died during childbirth.
+His son Louis-Robert (1773 - 1857) took the name of Duboys de Labarre and became the owner of La Barre from birth, as his mother died during childbirth.
 During the French Revolution in 1789, the castle was confiscated and in 1804, through his nephew Pierre Duboys, he was able to repossess it.
 From 1810, he leased the castle (except for the round tower), the logis (which became stables) and the land to farmers.
-The estate then covers about 350 hectares and until the end of the 19th century cognac was produced under his own name "Cognac de la Barre".
+The estate then covers about 200 hectares and until the end of the 19th century cognac was produced under his own name "Cognac de la Barre".

-In 1810 Louis Robert moved a few kilometres away to the "Puyfrancais" country estate, also about 300 ha large, but with a smaller (and therefore more comfortable) country house.
-In 1816 Louis Robert, like his father Jean Helie, is appointed knight of the king.
-His son Charles Emannuel Leo (1819 - 1905) uses the round tower as a painter's studio and is taught there by Eugene Delacroix.
+In 1810 Louis-Robert moved a few kilometres away to the "Puyfrancais" country estate, about 300 ha large, but with a smaller (and therefore more comfortable) country house.
+In 1816 Louis-Robert, like his father Jean-Hélie, is appointed knight of the king.
+His son Charles Emannuel Leo (1819 - 1905) uses the round tower as a painter's studio.
 His son Ludovic (1862 - 1941) becomes the owner of La Barre from 1905.
 His son Etienne (1899 - 1967) reoccupies most of the castle in 1957.